 couldn't come to class so it's not my fault."
 Or, "Yeah, I was speeding on the

 freeway and killed a guy, but I was buzzed out of my mind and didn't know what I was doing so

 it didn't matter that much."
 In reality the death does matter very much to

 the victim, to his family and friends and to society in general.
 Whether the perpetrator was high or not

-us all the way, or you’re a hostile and must be destroyed!
-Which will
+us all the way or you’re a hostile and must be destroyed!
+What's it gonna be?"

 ”E" for Effort.
 (Also Noble Effort) The contemporary fallacy that something

-must be right, true, valuable, or worthy of credit simply because someone has put so much sincere good-faith effort or
+must be right, true, valuable, or worthy of honor simply because someone has put so much sincere good-faith effort or

 even sacrifice and bloodshed into it.
 (See also Appeal to Pity, Argument from Inertia, or Sob Story.).